Azure/ResourceModules/docs/wiki/TestingDesign.md

   1. Storage Account Upload: An upload job to populate the storage account configured in `parameters.json` with a test script that can be referenced
   1. AVD host pool: This resource supports monitoring, hence it has a dependency on the [storage account], [log analytics workspace] and [event hub] deployed in the group above.
 This resource is leveraged by the [AVD application group] resource.
   1. Key vault: This resource supports monitoring, hence it has a dependency on the [storage account], [log analytics workspace] and [event hub] deployed in the group above.
 Multiple instances are deployed:
-      - '_adpq-sxx-az-kv-x-001_': KV with required secrets, keys, certificates and access policies to be leveraged by all resources requiring access to a key vault key, secret and/or certificate, i.e. [application gateway], [azure NetApp file], [azure SQL server], [disk encryption set], [machine learning service], [virtual machine], [virtual machine scale set], [virtual network gateway connection].
+      - '_adp-sxx-az-kv-x-001_': KV with required secrets, keys, certificates and access policies to be leveraged by all resources requiring access to a key vault key, secret and/or certificate, i.e. [application gateway], [azure NetApp file], [azure SQL server], [disk encryption set], [machine learning service], [virtual machine], [virtual machine scale set], [virtual network gateway connection].
-      - '_adpq-sxx-az-kv-x-pe_': KV to be leveraged by the [private endpoint] resource.
+      - '_adp-sxx-az-kv-x-pe_': KV to be leveraged by the [private endpoint] resource.
-      - '_adpq-sxx-az-kv-x-sqlmi_': KV with required secrets, keys and access policies to be leveraged by the [SQL managed instance] resource.
+      - '_adp-sxx-az-kv-x-sqlmi_': KV with required secrets, keys and access policies to be leveraged by the [SQL managed instance] resource.
         >**Note**: This resource is deployed and configured only if sqlmi dependency resources are enabled.
       >**Note**: This resource has a global scope name.
   1. Network Security Groups: This resource supports monitoring, hence it has a dependency on the [storage account], [log analytics workspace] and [event hub] deployed in the group above.
 This resource is leveraged by different virtual network subnets.
 Multiple instances are deployed:
-      - '_adpq-sxx-az-nsg-x-apgw_': NSG with required network security rules to be leveraged by the [application gateway] subnet.
+      - '_adp-sxx-az-nsg-x-apgw_': NSG with required network security rules to be leveraged by the [application gateway] subnet.
-      - '_adpq-sxx-az-nsg-x-ase_': NSG with required network security rules to be leveraged by the [app service environment] subnet.
+      - '_adp-sxx-az-nsg-x-ase_': NSG with required network security rules to be leveraged by the [app service environment] subnet.
-      - '_adpq-sxx-az-nsg-x-bastion_': NSG with required network security rules to be leveraged by the [bastion host] subnet.
+      - '_adp-sxx-az-nsg-x-bastion_': NSG with required network security rules to be leveraged by the [bastion host] subnet.
-      - '_adpq-sxx-az-nsg-x-sqlmi_': NSG with required network security rules to be leveraged by the [sql managed instance] subnet.
+      - '_adp-sxx-az-nsg-x-sqlmi_': NSG with required network security rules to be leveraged by the [sql managed instance] subnet.
         >**Note**: This resource is deployed and configured only if sqlmi dependency resources are enabled.
-      - '_adpq-sxx-az-nsg-x-001_': default NSG leveraged by all other subnets.
+      - '_adp-sxx-az-nsg-x-001_': default NSG leveraged by all other subnets.
   1. Recovery services vault: This resource supports monitoring, hence it has a dependency on the [storage account], [log analytics workspace] and [event hub] deployed in the group above.
 This resource is leveraged by the [virtual machine] resource when backup is enabled.
   1. Application insight: This resource supports monitoring, hence it has a dependency on the [storage account], [log analytics workspace] and [event hub] deployed in the group above.
 This resource is leveraged by the [machine learning service] resource.
   1. Automation account: This resource supports monitoring, hence it has a dependency on the [storage account], [log analytics workspace] and [event hub] deployed in the group above.
 This resource is leveraged by the [log analytics workspace] resource.
   1. Public IP addresses: This resource supports monitoring, hence it has a dependency on the [storage account], [log analytics workspace] and [event hub] deployed in the group above.
 Multiple instances are deployed:
-      - '_adpq-sxx-az-pip-x-apgw_': Leveraged by the [application gateway] resource.
+      - '_adp-sxx-az-pip-x-apgw_': Leveraged by the [application gateway] resource.
-      - '_adpq-sxx-az-pip-x-bas_': Leveraged by the [bastion host] resource.
+      - '_adp-sxx-az-pip-x-bas_': Leveraged by the [bastion host] resource.
-      - '_adpq-sxx-az-pip-x-lb_': Leveraged by the [load balancer] resource.
+      - '_adp-sxx-az-pip-x-lb_': Leveraged by the [load balancer] resource.
   1. Role assignment: This resource assigns the '_Contributor_' role on the subscription to the [user assigned identity] deployed as part of the group above.
 This is needed by the [image template] deployment.

 **Fourth level resources**: This group of resources has a dependency on one or more resources in the groups above.
 Resources in this group can be deployed in parallel.

   1. Virtual Networks: This resource is depending on the route table and network security groups deployed above.
 Multiple instances are deployed:
-      - '_adpq-sxx-az-vnet-x-peer01_': Leveraged by the [virtual network peering] resource.
+      - '_adp-sxx-az-vnet-x-peer01_': Leveraged by the [virtual network peering] resource.
-      - '_adpq-sxx-az-vnet-x-peer02_': Leveraged by the [virtual network peering] resource.
+      - '_adp-sxx-az-vnet-x-peer02_': Leveraged by the [virtual network peering] resource.
-      - '_adpq-sxx-az-vnet-x-azfw_': Leveraged by the [azure firewall] resource.
+      - '_adp-sxx-az-vnet-x-azfw_': Leveraged by the [azure firewall] resource.
-      - '_adpq-sxx-az-vnet-x-aks_': Leveraged by the [azure kubernetes service] resource.
+      - '_adp-sxx-az-vnet-x-aks_': Leveraged by the [azure kubernetes service] resource.
-      - '_adpq-sxx-az-vnet-x-sqlmi_': Leveraged by the [sql managed instance] resource.
+      - '_adp-sxx-az-vnet-x-sqlmi_': Leveraged by the [sql managed instance] resource.
         >**Note**: This resource is deployed and configured only if sqlmi dependency resources are enabled.
-      - '_adpq-sxx-az-vnet-x-001_': Hosting multiple subnets to be leveraged by [virtual machine], [virtual machine scale set], [service bus], [azure NetApp files], [azure bastion], [private endpoints], [app service environment] and [application gateway] resources.
+      - '_adp-sxx-az-vnet-x-001_': Hosting multiple subnets to be leveraged by [virtual machine], [virtual machine scale set], [service bus], [azure NetApp files], [azure bastion], [private endpoints], [app service environment] and [application gateway] resources.
   1. AVD application group: This resource is leveraged by the [AVD workspace] resource.

 **Fifth level resources**: This group of resources has a dependency on one or more resources in the groups above.